Kosovo police clash with ethnic Serbs during smuggling raids

-PRISTINA, Kosovo (AP) — Kosovo police have clashed with ethnic Serbs in the north during an operation against the smuggling of goods, police and local media reported Wednesday.
+PRISTINA, Kosovo (AP) — Tensions between Kosovo and Serbia increased Wednesday after police in Kosovo clashed with ethnic Serbs during a police operation against the smuggling of goods.
+At least seven people were injured.

+The violence prompted an angry response from Serbia for the international community, including NATO-led peacekeeping mission KFOR, to restore order and prevent “wider chaos.”

+The region is already on edge after a border dispute last month between Kosovo and Serbia over vehicle license plates threatened to spiral into violence.
+But Western officials intervened and KFOR forces were deployed to the area, ending the spat.

-A police statement said that raids were held in four areas, including northern Mitrovica which is mostly populated by ethnic Serbs.
+A Kosovo police statement said Wednesday’s raids were held in four areas, including northern Mitrovica which is mostly populated by ethnic Serbs.
+It said that “criminal groups gathered in an organized way to block roads with vehicles, used liquid gas tanks, stun bombs, shot with weapons and hand grenades to hamper and attack custom and police officials committing their duty.”

+Police said six officers and a Serb civilian were injured during the clashes.
+Eight Serbs were arrested, according to police, adding that the raid was over and the situation is now calm.

+Petar Petkovic, a Serbian government official in charge of Kosovo talks, said a 36-year-old Serb was shot in the back and a bullet ended up in his lungs which doctors are trying to remove.

+Serb media reported dozens of others were injured in addition to the man.
+But it couldn’t be independently verified.

 Video footage showed police firing tear gas as Serbs hurled stones and other objects at officers.
+Police officers had to escort customs officers away from the scene to protect them.
 Serbs also blocked the main road with trucks, the same as last month during a tense situation to do with a spat over vehicle license plates.

-The Kosovar Indexonline news website reported injuries and shots fired, which couldn’t be independently verified or immediately confirmed with police.
+A police car and at least two other cars with Kosovo license plates were burnt, according to Kosovar media.

 Serbian media reported an “extremely tense” situation in the Serb-populated northern part of Mitrovica after Kosovo police raided a pharmacy and some shops in an apparent action to stop the smuggling of goods.